 - (a) It is the intent of the General Assembly to maintain a uniform system for the management of coal combustion residuals and coal combustion products, including matters of disposal and beneficial use, and to place limitations upon the exercise by all units of local government in North Carolina of the power to regulate the management of coal combustion residuals and coal combustion products by means of ordinances, property restrictions, zoning regulations, or otherwise.
-Notwithstanding any authority granted to counties, municipalities, or other local authorities to adopt local ordinances, including those imposing taxes, fees, or charges or regulating health, environment, or land use, all provisions of local ordinances, including those regulating land use, adopted by counties, municipalities, or other local authorities that regulate or have the effect of regulating the management of coal combustion residuals and coal combustion products within the jurisdiction of a local government are invalidated, to the extent necessary to effectuate the purposes of this Part, that do the following: - (1) Place any restriction or condition not placed by this Part upon management of coal combustion residuals and coal combustion products within any county, city, or other political subdivision. - (2) Conflict or are in any manner inconsistent with the provisions of this Part. - (b) If a local zoning or land-use ordinance imposes requirements, restrictions, or conditions that are generally applicable to development, including, but not limited to, setback, buffer, and stormwater requirements, and coal combustion residuals and coal combustion
+Notwithstanding any authority granted to counties, municipalities, or other local authorities to adopt local ordinances, including those imposing taxes, fees, or charges or regulating health, environment, or land use, all provisions of local ordinances, including those regulating land use, adopted by counties, municipalities, or other local authorities that regulate or have the effect of regulating the management of coal combustion residuals and coal combustion products within the jurisdiction of a local government are invalidated, to the extent necessary to effectuate the purposes of this Part, that do the following: - (1) Place any restriction or condition not placed by this Part upon management of coal combustion residuals or coal combustion products, including restrictions or conditions applicable to facilities that primarily engage in processes to prepare coal ash for beneficial use such as carbon burn-out plants, within any county, city, or other political subdivision.

+Conflict or are in any manner inconsistent with the provisions of this Part.
+(2)